ichaturvedi/continous_time_markov/README.md

 create_train_simulink2(inputfile)
 - Input is the training data
-- Output is the new features combined with the original features
+- Output is the new predicted feature combined with the original features

-We use this output file to compute the F-measure using a Random Forest classifier
+We use this output file to compute the F-measure using a LSTM classifier